 Learn more about the different types of violations in the ethics section of our website.How do I report a potential ethics violation?

 Not necessarily.
 Although reporting a violation might worry you, only a small percentage of ethics cases result in revocation.
-For example, of 2,164 ethics violations we investigated in 2019, only 33 cases (1.5 percent) resulted in revocation.Do I have to report the same violation to ARRT each year?
+For example, of 1,837 ethics violations we investigated in 2020, only 18 cases (less than 1%) resulted in revocation.Do I have to report the same violation to ARRT each year?

 You only need to report a violation once.
 If you've reported a charge, however, and you’re later convicted, you must report the conviction as explained in our reporting requirements.
 Remember, even if you report a violation to your state, you still need to report the same violation to ARRT.